AntonyThorpe/knockout-apollo/Readme.md

 Thanks to the `ko.plus` knockout plugin there are a couple of useful public observables.
 A loading indicator can be used through `yourObservable.apollo.isRunning` and if failed through `yourObservable.apollo.failed`.
 See [link](https://github.com/stevegreatrex/ko.plus/blob/master/README.md#example-implementation).

 ## Error Callback
 The default is to console log the error.
-For an alternative, provide a callback function as a second arguement to the `launchApollo` function when initialising (or you can simply pass it in with the call).
+For an alternative, provide a callback function as a second arguement to the `launchApollo` function when initialising (or you can simply pass it in with the call - `ko.plus` provides a `failMessage` observable that can be set within the reject callback).

 ## Example
 Under the example folder, is code modified from [Learn Apollo](https://www.learnapollo.com).
 If you want to get this up and running: